cianc/cianc.github.io/content/DER course - 7-8.md

 ---
 Other notes in this series from  [Kevin Kircher's](https://kevinjkircher.com/) [Distributed Energy Resources](https://kevinjkircher.com/distributed-energy-resources/) class  are [here](tags/DERs).

-As a result of time pressure I'm easing up on the detailed notes and bundling together several lectures.
+As a result of time pressure I'm easing up on the detail in the notes and bundling together several lectures.

+The first in these lectures continues the previous discussion of thermal circuits and how more complicated circuits (2R2C and then nRnC) can be modelled and how air mass and building mass can be viewed as separate thermal batteries that vary on different time scales.
+It also discusses different heating control mechanisms including thermostats and how to model them.

+The second lecture is an introduction to heat pumps (including backwards heat pumps, aka: air conditioners): both the underlying technology and how to model them for the purposes of sizing for heating/cooling of a given building.

+I can't believe I hadn't seen this XKCD before:

 ![[image-86.png]]